How Much Does Adoption Cost in Victoria? A Realistic 2026 Breakdown

 Get fee schedules from your agency upfront.
 Anglicare, CatholicCare, Uniting, and Child and Family Services Ballarat each have their own fee structures for the assessment process.
 Ask for a written breakdown before you begin.

 Build in contingency.
 Documents get lost, hearings get adjourned, and overseas programs move slower than anticipated.
-A 20 percent cost contingency is realistic.
+Build a contingency for variable costs.

 The Victoria Adoption Process Guide includes a detailed breakdown of intercountry adoption costs by country program, the County Court fee schedule, and what to ask your agency before you commit.